peen-wuuwuu/Hi-there-/README.md

 Welcome!
 Map Rotations are limited to Demon Horde.
-There will be AI mercenaries to purchase around the map to make it a little more beginner-friendly!
-They will engage in combat and follow the hiring player when idle.
 Still a work in progress!

 BEGINNERS: 1h Axe and bandages at the start are HIGHLY Recommended!
 Pair with a combat buddy and press spacebar to dodge!